Vegan Biscotti

 How to make vegan biscotti

-(Note: full recipe and ingredients are at the bottom of the page)
+(Note: this is simply a quick explanation; the full recipe is at the bottom of the page)

-- Whisk the dry ingredients in one bowl
+- Whisk the dry ingredients in one large bowl.

 What are biscotti?

-Biscotti, otherwise known as “cantucci,” are the classic twice-baked Italian cookies from Tuscany.
-If you haven’t heard about them before, biscotti literally means twice (bis) cooked (cotti).
+Biscotti, or “cantucci,” are the classic twice-baked Italian cookies from Tuscany.
+If you haven’t heard about them, biscotti means twice (bis) cotti.

-Baking them twice might sound time-consuming, but this step is when biscotti dry out and become crispy.
+Baking them twice might sound time-consuming, but the second bake time is worth it as it gives biscotti their trademark crumbly, dry crispness.

 RECIPE NOTES